EricssonBroadcastServices/iOSClientExposurePlayback/Documentation/simple-player.md

         /// This will configure the player with the `SessionToken` aquired in the specified `Environment` & sends analytics events to a custom endpoint player = Player(environment: environment, sessionToken: sessionToken, analyticsBaseUrl: "analyticsBaseUrl")

         /// This will configure the player with the `SessionToken` aquired in the specified `Environment` & sends appName to the analytics player = Player(environment: environment, sessionToken: sessionToken, appName: "App Name")

         player.configure(playerView: playerView)

+        // Optional :=
+        // If you want to support `picture in picture` in the player or need to access `AVPlayerLayer` , you can configure the player with `AVPlayerLayer`

+        player = Player(environment: environment, sessionToken: sessionToken)
+        let avPlayerLayer = player.configure(playerView: playerView)

+        // Enable picture in picture mode in player pictureInPictureController = AVPictureInPictureController(playerLayer: avPlayerLayer)
+        pictureInPictureController?.delegate = self

+        //
+        // Note :
+        // Client developers can access all the AVPictureInPictureController Lifecycle Events by implementing `AVPictureInPictureControllerDelegate` delgate in your playerViewController.
+Read more :  https://developer.apple.com/documentation/avkit/avpictureinpicturecontrollerdelegate
+        //
+        // Check SDK sample app for example implementation : https://github.com/EricssonBroadcastServices/iOSClientSDKSampleApp
     }
 }
 ```